A Calm Place For

 What Begins To Change

-Therapy can help support begin to feel less emotionally loaded.
+Over time, support can begin to feel less dangerous.

-Less exposing.
+Less loaded.

-If you recognize yourself in this, emotional neglect and relational trauma may be part of what shaped these responses.
+If you recognize yourself here, emotional neglect or relational trauma may be part of what shaped your difficulty receiving support.
+And because these responses were learned through experience, they often need more than insight alone to change.

-EMDR therapy can help work with the emotional and relational responses that make closeness, vulnerability, and receiving support feel difficult — so connection no longer feels quite so emotionally costly.
+EMDR therapy can help work with the emotional and relational memories that make closeness, vulnerability, and receiving support feel difficult, so connection does not have to feel so costly.

 I offer virtual EMDR therapy across Michigan, including Metro Detroit and Grand Rapids, and across Ohio, including Columbus.
 If you’re ready to address the deeper roots of childhood emotional neglect, shame, anxiety, or emotional shutdown, you can schedule a free consultation here.